overturetool/overturetool.github.io/_netmeetings/Net-Meeting-95.md

 ##  Release Planning

 It is expected that there will be a new release of Overture within the near future.
-PGL's VDM course will start soon so.
+PGL's VDM course will start soon.

-some description

 ##  Community Development